-The reopening of the Iraqi border is a significant development for many industries in Jordan.
-But it is of special importance to the Aqaba Container Terminal, which hopes to revive its well-earned reputation as a major gateway for goods destined for the huge Iraqi market.
+The reopening of the Iraqi border in August 2017 was a significant development for many industries in Jordan.
+But it was of special importance to the Aqaba Container Terminal, which hopes to revive its well-earned reputation as a major gateway for goods destined for the huge Iraqi market.

 APM Terminals are quite proud of their modern, highly automated containers terminal in Aqaba.
 A joint venture between the government of Jordan represented by the Aqaba Development Corporation and APM Terminals, which is part of the mammoth Maersk group, the Aqaba Container Terminal (ACT) has a capacity of about 1.2 million TEUs and 1,050 employees.

-As the current operations reach 800,000 TEUs annually, the ACT is ready to increase its container handling by up to 30 percent once trade with Iraq resumes fully.
+As current operations reach 800,000 TEUs annually, the ACT is ready to increase its container handling by around 20 percent once trade with Iraq resumes fully.

-Venture spoke to both the ACT’s newly appointed CEO Steven Yoogalingam and its Chief Commercial Officer Vincent Flamant who explained how the company spent the past two years preparing and easing procedures—including inspection and clearing time—for the reopening of the border and to improve operational efficiency in general.
+Venture spoke to both the ACT’s CEO Steven Yoogalingam and its Chief Commercial Officer Vincent Flamant who explained how the company spent the past few years preparing and easing procedures—including inspection and clearing time—for the reopening of the border and improving operational efficiency in general.

-How is the ACT faring today and are you satisfied with the way things are going?
+How is the ACT faring today and are you pleased with the way things are going?

 Is the government cooperating when it comes to minimizing the constraints?

 Flamant: You cannot develop a strong industry without having a strong logistics chain.
 The authorities are taking the necessary steps to improve the logistics chain in the country.
-There has been some good progress recently and the good collaboration with ASEZA, ADC and the Customs authorities should bring further improvement in the months to come, and that’s a positive development to attract investors in Jordan.
+There has been some good progress recently and the good collaboration with ASEZA, ADC and the customs authorities should bring further improvement in the months to come, and that’s a positive development to attract investors to Jordan.

 What distinguishes the Aqaba port from any other in the region?